Erikson’s Stages of Development theory explained

 Stage 8: Integrity versus Despair (Virtue: Wisdom)

-The eighth and final stage of Erikson’s stages of psychosocial development takes place in old age and focuses on looking back at life.
+The eighth and final stage of Erikson’s Stages of Development of psychosocial development takes place in old age and focuses on looking back at life.
 At this point in people’s development, they look back on certain events and determine whether they are happy with the life they have had.
 Often people in this stage regret things they have done or have not done.

 In this stage people make up the balance.
 They either feel grateful and satisfied, or afraid and dissatisfied.
 The elderly may feel that their lives are wasted.
 The person will then be left with feelings of bitterness until the moment of death.